At a historic cemetery in the South, a Dia de los Muertos festival takes root

 She continued: “It helps me with my grief and my process, to be able to hold these for other people.”

-This year, Día de Oakwood has scaled up: ten altar offerings, or ofrendas, featuring pieces made by students from six different schools under the direction of Marín.
+This year, Día de Oakwood has scaled up: 10 altar offerings, or ofrendas, featuring pieces made by students from six different schools under the direction of Marín.

 Longleaf School of the Arts made an altar offering to the 100 people who died in the recent Hurricane Helene that ravaged Western North Carolina.
 Raleigh Charter High School built a public ofrenda to deceased pets.